wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Web-OpenSource-List.md

 - [2019-Snowpack #Project#](https://github.com/pikapkg/snowpack): Build web applications with less tooling and 10x faster iteration.
 No bundler required.

 - [2020-Rome #Project#](https://github.com/facebookexperimental/rome): Rome is an experimental JavaScript toolchain.
 It includes a compiler, linter, formatter, bundler, testing framework and more.
 It aims to be a comprehensive tool for anything related to the processing of JavaScript source code.

+- [2021-Astro #Project#](https://github.com/snowpackjs/astro): Astro is a fresh but familiar approach to building websites.
+Astro combines decades of proven performance best practices with the DX improvements of the component-oriented era.
+Use your favorite JavaScript framework and automatically ship the bare-minimum amount of JavaScript—by default.

 ## SSR